 Implements (comma-separated list of interfaces) – Comma-separated list of interfaces implemented by the class.

-Additional class code – Arbitrary member variables, nested classes, constants and functions are defined here.
+Additional class code – Arbitrary member variables, constants and functions are defined here.
 This code will be inserted into the class definition.
 You can access these class data members anywhere within this agent.
 The functions can be called on some agent activity; e.g., on event occurrence or on triggering statechart transition.
+You can place any Java code here, however, we recommend to use the Java class element instead of defining nested classes here, and use option lists instead of defining Java enumerations.

 Parameterized type – If selected, you can define generic parameters for this agent type in the Type parameter field below.